Jingkang incident: First Siege of Bianjing

 The Jin armies invaded Song territory from the west and from the north.
-When the Jin troops reached the former Song-Liao border in Heibei, since the original defensive forest was cleared during 1122 expedition, the Jin troops marched through a defenseless border without impediment.
-The Jin northern army advanced quickly, sacking Qinhuangdao in October 1125, followed Baoding, Dingzhou, Zhengding and Xingtai in January 1126.
-This army, commanded by Wolibu (Wanyan Zongwang), did not meet much resistance as most of the Song generals surrendered themselves and their cities as soon as the Jin army arrived.
-On the other hand, the Jin western army, commanded by Nianhan (Wanyan Zonghan), was held up near the cities of Datong and Taiyuan from the very beginning and did not make much progress for the rest of the war.
-In February 1126, the Jin northern army crossed the Yellow River and began the siege of Bianjing (present-day Kaifeng), the Song capital.
-Before the invaders surrounded the city, Emperor Huizong had abdicated in favor of his eldest son, Emperor Qinzong, and fled to the countryside with his entourage.
-The Jin northern army faced difficult siege fighting that was not well-suited for cavalry.
+When the Jin troops reached the former Song–Liao border, since the original defensive forest was cleared during 1122 expedition, the Jin troops marched through a defenseless border without impediment.
+The Jin northern army advanced quickly, sacking Qinhuangdao in October 1125, followed by Baoding, Dingzhou, Zhengding and Xingtai in January 1126.
+This army, commanded by Wanyan Zongwang, did not meet much resistance as most Song generals surrendered their cities as soon as the Jin army arrived.
+On the other hand, the Jin western army, commanded by Wanyan Zonghan, was held up near the cities of Datong and Taiyuan from the very beginning and did not make much progress for the rest of the campaign.
+In February 1126, the Jin northern army crossed the Yellow River and began laying siege to the Song capital, Bianjing (present-day Kaifeng, Henan).
+Before the city was surrounded, Emperor Huizong had abdicated in favor of his eldest son, Emperor Qinzong, and fled with his entourage.
+The Jin northern army faced difficult siege warfare that was unsuitable for cavalry.
 At the same time, the Jin western army was still held up in the Datong area and could not come to the aid of the northern army.
-In an effort to end the battle sooner, Emperor Qinzong sent his ninth brother, Zhao Gou to the enemy camp for peace talks.
-The Jin emperor, Emperor Taizong, ordered Zhao Gou taken hostage until the Song imperial court came up with a ransom.
-Eventually, the Song imperial court came forth with the ransom and the city of Taiyuan was also given to Jin as a gift in good faith.
-Zhao Gou was released and the Jin northern army started to withdraw.
+In an effort to end the battle sooner, Emperor Qinzong sent his ninth brother, Zhao Gou (later Emperor Gaozong), to the enemy camp for peace talks.
+The Jin emperor, Emperor Taizong, ordered Zhao Gou taken hostage until the Song produced a ransom.
+The Song imperial court eventually came forth with the ransom, and the city of Taiyuan was also given to the Jin as a gesture of good faith.
+Zhao Gou was released and the Jin northern army withdrew.